 Horizon Europe, the new European Framework Program on research and innovation over the period of 2021 to 2027, has been launched.
 Building on the achievements and success of Horizon 2020, Horizon Europe will support top researchers, innovators, and general citizens to develop the knowledge and solutions needed to ensure a green, digital, and healthy future.
+Specifically, the Strategic Research, Innovation and Development Agenda (SRIDA) of the new European Public Private Partnership (PPP) "Artificial Intelligence (AI), Data and Robotics Partnership" aims at strengthening the AI, Data and Robotics infrastructure and ecosystem.
+The SRIDA defines the vision, overall goals, main technical and non-technical priorities, investment areas and a research, innovation and deployment roadmap under the Horizon Europe Program.
 The robotics-related work program is embedded in Cluster 4: Digital, Industry, and Space under Horizon Europe.
-The Work Program 2021-2022: Cluster 4: Digital, Industry, and Space was drafted in Mar 2021, and the final version of this is expected to be available in Spring 2021.
-Robotics-related R&D&I projects will focus on the digital transition of the manufacturing and construction sectors, autonomous solutions to support workers, enhanced cognition, and human-robot collaboration based on research into digitization, AI, data sharing, advanced robotics, and modularity.
-The robotics-related work program 2021-2022 in Cluster 4 will provide total funding of 240 million USD (198.7 million EUR).
+The Work Program 2021-2022: Cluster 4: Digital, Industry, and Space was announced in 28 Oct 2021.
+Robotics-related R&D&I projects will focus on the digital transition of the construction manufacturing and sectors. autonomous solutions to support workers, enhanced cognition, and human-robot based research collaboration on into digitization, AI, data sharing, advanced robotics, and modularity.
+The robotics-related work program 2021-2022 in Cluster 4 will provide total funding of 198.5 million USD (201.0 million EUR).